Shivanshu-GITH/the-aesthetic-edit/README.md

 }
 ```

-All 13 page routes are individually lazy-loaded via `React.lazy()`.
+All 14 page routes are individually lazy-loaded via `React.lazy()`.

 ### Idle-time prefetching

-High-traffic routes (Shop, Blog, FreeGuide, ProductDetail, BlogPost) are prefetched via `requestIdleCallback` (with `setTimeout` fallback) on initial page load — invisible to the user, but eliminates route-change loading delays.
+High-traffic routes (Shop, Blog, FreeGuide, ProductDetail, BlogPost) are prefetched via `requestIdleCallback` (with `setTimeout(fn, 700)` fallback) on initial page load — invisible to the user but eliminates route-change loading delays.

 ### Favicon from CMS

-The favicon is dynamically injected from the `favicon_url` site config key on app boot, avoiding a hard-coded HTML dependency.
+On app boot, `App.tsx` fetches `/api/home-shop/config` and dynamically injects the `favicon_url` site config value into `<link rel="icon">` — no hard-coded HTML dependency required.

 ### Currency cache

-Exchange rates are cached in-process for 6 hours on both server (per-process) and client (per-session).
-Fallback rates are hardcoded to handle complete API outages gracefully.
+Exchange rates are cached in-process for 6 hours on both server and client.
+Fallback rates are hardcoded for complete API outage resilience.

 ### Skeleton loading

 All data-fetching pages render placeholder skeleton components while data loads, preventing layout shift and improving perceived performance.

+### IPv4-first DNS

+`dns.setDefaultResultOrder('ipv4first')` is called at `db.ts` load time to prevent `ENOTFOUND` errors on Windows and certain cloud environments where IPv6 DNS resolves but routing to Neon endpoints fails silently.

+### Body size

+Admin payloads (blog markdown, product image arrays) can exceed the default Express 10kb limit.
+The server raises this to **2MB** (`express.json({ limit: '2mb' })`).

 ---